 What’s the difference between a stack and a queue?

 What’s a linked list?
 What about a hash table?

-It’s likely that you’ll be asked any of these interview questions, so becoming familiar with and being able to speak about them to a degree is a good thing.
-Cracking The Code Interview by Gayle Laakmann McDowell is a great book that covers all of the essential algorithms, data structures, and how to implement and use them in sample code challenges.
+It’s likely that you’ll be asked one algorithm question in a job interview, so becoming familiar with and being able to speak about them to a degree is a good thing.
+Cracking The Code Interview by Gayle Laakmann McDowell is a great book covering all of the essential algorithms, data structures, and how to implement and use them in sample code challenges.

-The coding interview is an opportunity for you to not only show off your skills as an engineer, but also to demonstrate how well you work with others.
+The coding interview is an opportunity for you to not only show off your skills as an engineer, but also to demonstrate how well you work with others as a data scientist.
 It’s designed to simulate what it’s like to work with you on a team.
-So be yourself, study and practice, take a deep breath, and go crush that coding interview!
+So be yourself, study, know the programming language(s) and practice, take a deep breath, and crush that coding interview!